saitaiky/notebook/docs/docs/ai/llm/wk1/pretrain-scaling.md

    - **Legal Domain**: Terms like "mens rea" and "res judicata" are rarely found outside legal contexts, posing challenges for general LLMs.
 Legal jargon and redefined everyday terms (e.g., "consideration" in contracts) necessitate domain-specific training for accurate comprehension and usage.
    - **Medical Domain**: Medical terminology and shorthand used in prescriptions (e.g., "1 tab PO qid ac and hs") are not commonly found in general training datasets, requiring specialized training for accurate interpretation.

-### BloombergGPT(Finance-Specific Pre-training)
+### BloombergGPT

-BloombergGPT was pretrained using both financial and general-purpose text data to optimize performance in the finance domain while maintaining general LLM capabilities.
+BloombergGPT was pre-trained using both financial and general-purpose text data to optimize performance in the finance domain while maintaining general LLM capabilities.
 The model used 51% financial data and 49% public data to achieve best-in-class results on financial benchmarks and competitive performance on general benchmarks.

 ![BloombergGPT](/img/ai/llm/pre-train/BloombergGPT.jpeg)
 Source: [DeepLearning.AI - Learn the fundamentals of generative AI for real-world applications](https://www.deeplearning.ai/courses/generative-ai-with-llms/)